Select any two GPUs for comparison

 The GeForce GTX 675MX has 86.4 GB/sec greater memory bandwidth than the HD 7570M, which means that the memory performance of the GeForce GTX 675MX is much better than the HD 7570M.

 The GeForce GTX 675MX has 960 Shader Processing Units and the Radeon HD 7570M 1GB GDDR5 has 400.
-However, the actual shader performance of the HD 7570M is 220.
-The GeForce GTX 675MX having 740 better shader performance and an altogether better performance when taking into account other relevant data means that the GeForce GTX 675MX delivers a massively smoother and more efficient experience when processing graphical data than the HD 7570M.
+However, the actual shader performance of the GeForce GTX 675MX is 576 and the actual shader performance of the HD 7570M is 132.
+The GeForce GTX 675MX having 444 better shader performance and an altogether better performance when taking into account other relevant data means that the GeForce GTX 675MX delivers a massively smoother and more efficient experience when processing graphical data than the HD 7570M.

 The GeForce GTX 675MX transistor size technology is 12 nm (nanometers) smaller than the HD 7570M.
 This means that the GeForce GTX 675MX is expected to run slightly cooler and achieve higher clock frequencies than the HD 7570M.